spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/create-vmo-profile.md

 - A Palette permission key `create` for the resource `clusterProfile`.

-- If you are creating an Edge cluster profile, your profile must have a CSI pack.
+- If you are creating an Edge cluster profile, your profile must have a Container Storage Interface pack.

 ## Create the Profile